 Despite the Dishonor of His Name

-What is to dishonor the Name of YHVH?
-Do we dishonor the Creator’s Name by uttering it, as many believe, or there is something else?
+What does it take to dishonor the Name of YHVH?
+Do we dishonor the Creator’s Name by uttering it, as many in the Rabbinic Judaism are led to believe, or there is something else?

 We should note first that in the blessing Ya’akov bestowed on his sons there was no mention of a double portion being given to the older son, nor was there any mention of the covenant land promised to Abraham and to Yitzhak.
 Therefore, it is important to understand that this blessing was not a deathbed final will, but it was simply a father desiring to bless his son.